 An indispensable aspect of every application is data filtration.
 Angular offers filtering embedded mechanisms that, in a sense, write their own data filtering functions for the developer.

 In Angular, IDE tools, such as WebStorm, are very often used.
 An IDE is not a specific tool, but an integrated development environment that enables writing code, for example.
 WebStorm is one of the most popular IDEs that offers a number of features to make code writing faster and easier.
 Thanks to it, the user can, among other things, preview changes and solve problems directly within the IDE.

 Angular owes its growing popularity mainly to its numerous advantages.
 Below are presented the most important advantages of the technology, most appreciated by developers.

 The libraries facilitate many flexible options for exploiting their potential.
 The MVC design divides the application into three elements, which can be interpreted in several ways.

-Testing an app developed with AngularJS has become much easier because the library promotes the aforementioned MCV architecture, further facilitating the integration of unit testing.
+Testing an app developed with Angular has become much easier because the library promotes the aforementioned MVC architecture, further facilitating the integration of unit testing.

 One of the major disadvantages of this technology is the limited access to the platform's SEO options.
 A big downside is also the poor access to web crawlers, i.e. programs that analyze data about the structure and content of websites, allowing for their positioning.

 Developers admit that Angular is not the simplest technology and is relatively difficult to learn.
 It is no wonder that with such a complex network of modules and a huge amount of customization possibilities, it takes a little longer to understand Angular.